Evolution and Limiting Configuration of a Long-Range Schelling-Type Spin System: Proof of the Shape Theorem

 Also, let $W_I$ be the random variable representing the number of particles in state $\bar{\theta}$ for all $I \in \mathcal{I}$, and ${\size}_I$ be the total number of particles in $I \in \mathcal{I}$.
 We say a neighborhood has the \textit{balance property} if and only if, for any $\epsilon \in (0,1/2)$, and for all $I\in \mathcal{I}$ we have $W_I-{N}_I/2 < {w}^{1/8+\epsilon}$. \end{definition}

-\begin{proof}[Proof of Lemma~\ref{Lemma:pre_expandable}] Let $A$ be the event that the balance property holds for $\mathcal{N}$ in the initial configuration.
-With a similar argument as in Lemma~\ref{Lemma:goodblock}, it is easy to see that $A$ occurs w.h.p.
+\begin{proof}[Proof of Lemma~\ref{Lemma:pre_expandable}] Let $A$ be the event that the balance property holds for $\mathcal{N}_{10w}$ in the initial configuration.
+With a similar argument as in Lemma~\ref{Lemma:goodblock}, and since adding conditions on the configuration of $\mathcal{N}_{10w}$ in the modified model can only increase the probability of having balanced neighborhoods, it is easy to see that $A$ occurs w.h.p.

-Now assume that the balance property holds for $\mathcal{N}$ in the initial configuration.
-Consider a $w$-block (henceforth referred to as a block) inside $\mathcal{N}$ such that the affected node at the center of $\mathcal{N}$ at time $\ti^*$ is located in the lower-left corner of this block.
+Now assume that the balance property holds for $\mathcal{N}_{10w}$ in the initial configuration.
+Consider a $w$-block (henceforth referred to as a block) inside $\mathcal{N}_{10w}$ such that the affected node at the center of $\mathcal{N}_{10w}$ denoted by $u$ at time $\ti^*$ is located in the lower-left corner of this block.
 We then partition $G_w$ into blocks starting from this block (see Figure~\ref{fig:goodbad}).
-Now since node $u$ is an affected node, the balance property in the initial configuration implies that there has been flips in the four blocks that comprise most of the neighborhood of $u$ (except for at most $O(w)$ particles).
-This in turn implies that there has been $\size'$ p-stable particles in these blocks that have flipped so that node $u$ has become affected.
-Let $B$ denote the event of the existence of the sequence of flips mentioned in the statement of this lemma.
+Since node $u$ is an affected node, the balance property in the initial configuration implies that there have been flips in the neighborhood of $u$.
+The number of particles in this neighborhood is close to the number of particles in four blocks, since the number of particles in a block differs from the number of particles in a quarter of a neighborhood only by $O(w)$.
+This in turn implies that there have been $\size'$ p-stable particles in these blocks that have flipped, so that node $u$ has become affected.
+Let $B$ denote the event that the sequence of flips mentioned in the statement of this lemma exists.